backchatio/scapulet/README.md

 It uses the standard scala library for parsing xml so you can match against it using the xml snippets.
 It uses akka for concurrency and fault-tolerance.

-The main motivation for writing this was that all libraries I used so far only work well if you want to write a bot, or don't work with all jabber clients etc. Most of them also insist on writing their own xml parser where IMO that's not the place where most of the time is spent.

-I've used this library to create a MUC component which we needed and now I need to create a pubsub component so I'm finding which things need to be shared and those are being put in this library.
-Currently I'm working towards implementing XEP-0060

 There is a google group for your questions: [Mailing List](http://groups.google.com/group/scapulet-user) There is also an irc channel: <irc://irc.freenode.net/scapulet>